Oregon Workers' Compensation Surgery or Treatment Denial

 How to Fight a Denied Surgery or Treatment Request in the Oregon Workers' Compensation System

 Treatment denials are a common occurrence in the Oregon workers' compensation system.
 Many workers are surprised when therapy, surgery or an MRI is denied.
 To make matters worse, insurers rarely explain the basis for their denial and, when they do, the reason they provide is typically poorly articulated or otherwise makes little sense.
-Like most aspects of workers' compensation dispute resolution, the process of fighting a treatment denial is complex and consultation with a knowledgeable Portland workers' compensation attorney is highly recommended.
+Like most aspects of workers' compensation dispute resolution, the process of fighting a treatment denial is complex and consultation with a knowledgeable Oregon workers' compensation attorney is highly recommended.

 Steps in Fighting a Treatment Denial